cbleek/urlToImage/README.md

 Set Smtp username and password in transport object

-Change Subject and Body of Email through mailOptions Object
+Change Subject and Body of Email in mailOptions Object